 Lack of compassion at work results in more absenteeism, more sick employees, more unhappy families, and remarkably less productivity at work, all of which cumulatively affect the organizational profits and social image.

 Studies on positive workplace suggest that compassion and kindness evoke positive emotions.
 Empathy and affection help workers dealing with a painful life event find meaning in their suffering and use it as a stepping stone to success.

-For example, a person who is undergoing marital separation and is suffering from significant emotional distress can very quickly lose focus if he works in a cruel environment.
-But on the flip side, if he receives attention, help, and support from his colleagues at such difficult times, it may work wonders in rebuilding his self-esteem and keeping productivity untouched (Folkman 1997, 1999; Folkman and Moskowitz, 2000).
+For example, a person who is undergoing marital separation and is suffering from significant emotional distress can very quickly lose focus while working in a cruel environment.
+But on the flip side, if that person receives attention, help, and support from colleagues during such difficult times, it may work wonders in rebuilding self-esteem and keeping productivity untouched (Folkman 1997, 1999; Folkman and Moskowitz, 2000).

-Compassion from leaders and co-workers brings a feeling of gratitude and influences the person to reciprocate in the same way when he notices someone else struggling with adversities (Fredrickson, 2003; Fredrickson, Tugade, Waugh, and Larkin, 2003).
+Compassion from leaders and co-workers brings a feeling of gratitude and influences the person to reciprocate in the same way when noticing someone else struggling with adversities (Fredrickson, 2003; Fredrickson, Tugade, Waugh, and Larkin, 2003).

 In a hospital-based survey on the importance of compassion and empathy at work (Meyer and Allen, 1991), it was found that being treated with kindness created a positive emotional attachment for employees towards their work and patients towards their medical careers.